-11.2 Space Deformations
+11.2 Space Deformation

-The surface-based approaches described in Section 11.1 compute a smooth deformation field on the surface S. If the underlying surface representation is a triangle mesh, computing the deformation field typically requires to solve a linear Laplacian system on S. An apparent drawback of such methods is that their computational effort and numerical robustness are strongly related to the complexity and quality of the surface tessellation.
+All the surface-based approaches described in Section 11.1 compute a smooth deformation field on the surface S. For linear methods this typically amounts to solving a (bi-)Laplacian system as the Euler-Lagrange PDE of some quadratic energy, whereas nonlinear approaches minimize higher order energies using Newton- or Gauss-Newton-like techniques.
+An apparent drawback of such methods is that their computational effort and numerical robustness are strongly related to the complexity and quality of the surface tessellation.